 Click here to learn more about becoming a Special Agent.

 Occupational Health Nurses have robust job responsibilities within the Bureau.
-Candidates serve as technical leaders in their offices.
-Their responsibilities will include, but are not limited to, assessing and treating routine and emergency health care needs of the workforce, maintaining quality control measures and facilitating fitness-for-duty examinations in coordination with the Health Care Programs Unit (HCPU) at headquarters.
-Occupational Nurses are also responsible for ensuring the medical readiness of the workforce through the administration of medical mandates, travel medicines and vaccination programs.
+Candidates serve as technical leaders in their offices, but their responsibilities go much further, including assessing and treating routine and emergency health care needs of the workforce, maintaining quality control measures and facilitating fitness-for-duty examinations in coordination with the Medical Operations and Readiness Unit (MORU) at FBI Headquarters.
+Occupational Health Nurses are also responsible for ensuring the medical readiness of the workforce through the administration of medical mandates, travel medicines and vaccination programs.

 The Employee Assistance Counselor (EAC) is tasked with providing mental and occupational health assistance, including paths for rehabilitation, for the FBI workforce through the Employee Assistance Program (EAP).
 The EAC interviews internal clients for the formulation of treatment and action plans to combat a wide range of issues, including feelings of distress; impaired work performance; and health, finance, substance abuse and/or social well-being issues.
 Candidates arrange for employee participation in support groups, as well as visit facilities for detoxification, hospitalization or residential treatment within the employee’s financial means and health care coverage.
 In addition, EAC candidates develop and conduct trainings, workshops and briefings to educate management, supervisors and employees on a full range of employee assistance topics.
 These can include anger management, conflict resolution, coping skills, interpersonal communication skills, relationships, parenting, finances, etc.